 One of the most sought-after things to do in Grapevine revolves around the vintage trains.
 More than simple train rides, Grapevine Vintage Railroad offers magical experiences in authentic 1920s Victorian coaches.
 From the adults-only Jazz Wine Trains to family-friendly favorites such as North Pole Express or a Day Out With Thomas, train passengers can take a journey back in time while experiencing true Grapevine hospitality.
 Check out the train schedule and pricing.

 Lake Grapevine is a beautiful and fun destination for water sports like swimming, boating, skiing, fishing and kayaking, as well as biking and hiking on the shoreline, and family cookouts.
 Lake Grapevine is a great escape from city life while still being part of the Dallas-Fort Worth metroplex.
 Check out Grapevine's Parks & Recreation for Lake Grapevine activities and events.

-The Grapevine Farmers and Artisans Market is an open-air market serving fresh, local products, baked goods, and locally made handicrafts.
-Located at the Town Square Gazebo in Grapevine's Main Street Historic District, the Grapevine Farmers Market is open every Saturday from 10:00 a.m. until 4:00 p.m. and is a great experience for the entire family to learn about Texas products and shop local.
+The Grapevine Farmers and Artisans Market is an open-air market serving fresh, local products, baked goods, and handcrafted and Texas-made items.
+Located at the Town Square Gazebo in Grapevine's Main Street Historic District, the market is open on Saturdays, June 6 - October 31, 2020, from 10:00 a.m. until 4:00 p.m. open rain or shine, but to maintain the safety of shoppers and vendors is subject to close without notice due to extreme weather conditions.
+The market is a great experience for the entire family to learn about Texas products and to shop local.